whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Are People So Racist And Hateful.md

 This is how a group can select the most humble, generous, honest, and capable leaders, including people who would never campaign for a leadership role.
 When everyone in a culture practices noticing good deeds and retelling the stories, the reputations of the best leaders grow naturally.
 When it's time to pick a leader, the people will know who it should be.

-Given that some healthy cultures have had many tens of thousands of people, and spanned up to 40,000 sq. miles or more, this practice doesn't just work at the village level, but can help nations of any size choose the best people at each level of leadership.
+Given that some healthy cultures have had many tens of thousands of people, and spanned up to 40,000 square miles or more, this practice doesn't just work at the village level, but can help nations of any size choose the best leaders at every level.

 I love telling stories of others' good deeds -- it's fun!
 Who doesn't like telling and hearing good news?
 Who doesn't like encouraging and rewarding good behavior?
 Every retelling is a little celebration.